PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Download-Cmdlet.md

 ## Alternate Proposals and Considerations

 Instead of being extensible, the cmdlet could be a closed system.
-There have been many lessons learned from the Web Cmdlets with regards to extensibility.
+There have been many lessons learned from the Web Cmdlets with regard to extensibility.
 Adding features is made difficult when all the code is too tightly coupled.

 Additional Features currently present in the Web Cmdlet might be considered.